-Unique and harmonized pharmaceutical product identifiers (PhPIDs) are generated based on medicinal product information through assigning a Global Substance Identifier (GSID) to each substance, mapping and assigning Dose Form Identifier (DFID) and Strength Definition Identifier (SDID), applying business rules.
-The purpose of the business rules for Global PhPID is to globally harmonise information for substance, dose form, and strength and ensure consistent PhPID construction.
+Unique and harmonised pharmaceutical product identifiers (PhPIDs) are generated based on medicinal product information by assigning a Global Substance Identifier (GSID) to each substance, mapping and assigning Dose Form Identifier (DFID) and Strength Definition Identifier (SDID), and applying business rules.
+The purpose of these business rules for Global PhPID is to globally harmonise information for substance, dose form, and strength, ensuring consistent PhPID construction.
 Harmonisation supports the global identification of products that are comparable and/or identical, even if the description varies in Summaries of Product Characteristics (SPCs) across different jurisdictions.

 Medicinal product information is reviewed using the SPC provided by regulators.
-Where necessary, the information is globally harmonized and standardized for substance, dose form, and strength identification to ensure consistent PhPID construction.
-To assign one PhPID to products that are similar or identical, even if described differently in SPCs across various jurisdictions, the concept of 'Harmonization' and specific business rules were developed and tested within the Global PhPID Service.
-This harmonization is both technology- and process-based, enabling the implementation of global IDMP.
-In cases where SPC information did not provide enough clarity, the "Five Region Verification" approach is be used.
+Where necessary, the information is globally harmonised and standardised for substance, dose form, and strength identification to ensure consistent PhPID construction.
+To assign one PhPID to products that are similar or identical, even if described differently in SPCs across various jurisdictions, the concept of 'harmonisation' and specific business rules were developed and tested within the Global PhPID Service.
+This harmonisation is both technology- and process-based, enabling the implementation of global IDMP.
+In cases where SPC information does not provide enough clarity, the 'Five Region Verification' approach is used.

-Five Region Verification approach, implemented by UMC, aimed to mitigate regional variations during previously conducted pilots.
-It involves analyzing substances and products across five key regions: Asia, Europe, Latin America, North America, and Oceania, to understand how specific substances or products are described globally.
+The Five Region Verification approach, implemented by UMC, aims to mitigate regional variations during previously conducted pilots.
+It involves analysing substances and products across five key regions: Asia, Europe, Latin America, North America, and Oceania, to understand how specific substances or products are described globally.